cwrichardson/flurdymail/README.md

 `Socket local:/var/spool/postfix/var/run/opendkim/opendkim.sock`

 ## To Do

+Make turning off of ConcurrentDatabaseReload in ClamD a configurable option.

+Make fail2ban a config option.

 Add ability to configure separate DB user and password for amavisd, as it can operate with read-only privileges.
 Probably doesn't matter for now,